 Hole 5- A fun uphill finesse shot that offers a variety of shot shaping with left or right lane options.
 Fast green to the left of the basket puts more emphasis on shot placement.

 Hole 6- Flat and wide open to a blind pin sitting downhill on a fast slope with a thick treeline to the right side of the fairway and a steep slope and a couple of thick trees to.the left.

-Hole 7- Uphill bomb to a pin in a tight cluster of trees.
+Hole 7- Slightly uphill to a pin in a tight cluster of trees.
 OB parking lot downhill to the right.

-Hole 9- Wide open uphill shot income to the edge of the woods.
+Hole 9- Wide open uphill shot with the basket just beyond the treeline.

 Hole 10- Downhill gap shot between two trees with a low ceiling.
 Finesse and accuracy are key to get your disc to the pin off the tee on this one.

 Hole 11- Short and technical uphill toss in to the woods.
 This hole offers a couple of different lanes through gaps in the trees.
 Great for backhand or forehand.
 OB fence along the right.

 Hole 12- Double mando between two trees about 25' off the tee through a tight wooded lane to the pin just past the lane and slightly right.
 Fun and technical short finesse hole.